-The way we define success has a remarkable impact on the choices we make in our personal and professional lives.
-Definitions of success can affect our educational choices, decisions of where to work, project involvement, career attainment, life satisfaction and so on~\cite{dyke2006we}.
-Therefore, it is important to create a comprehensive understanding of the multitude of factors that underpins what success means to an individual in OSS.
-Without such an understanding, how can OSS communities support diverse individuals whose background, career goals, and pathways do not fit the typical onion model career mold?
+How people define success impacts the choices they make in their personal and professional lives and how they evaluate others.
+Definitions of success can affect educational choices, decisions about where to work, project involvement, career attainment, life satisfaction, and so on~\cite{dyke2006we}.
+Thus far, the OSS literature has largely investigated the immediate motivation to join and continue in OSS~\cite{harsworking, hertel2003motivation, von2012carrots, ghosh2005understanding}, overlooking contributors' perceptions of success.
+Perceptions of success represent long-term goals and an imagined career future~\cite{frank1938time,lewin1936dynamic}, which influences commitment~\cite{visagie2014means} and human behavior~\cite{frank1938time,lewin1936dynamic}.
+Therefore, it is important to comprehensively understand the multitude of factors that underlie what success means to an individual in OSS.
+Without such an understanding, how can OSS communities support the many diverse individuals whose future goals and pathways do not fit the typical onion model career mold?

-In this study, therefore, we tackle the fundamental question:~\textbf{RQ.} What does it mean to be successful in OSS?
+In this study, we tackle the fundamental research question:\textit{ What does it mean to be successful in OSS?}

 To answer this question, we interviewed 27 OSS contributors who are recognized as successful figures in their communities.
-We qualitatively analyzed the interviews by using as a lens the ``success model" proposed by Dries et al.~\cite{dries2008career}.
+We qualitatively analyzed the interviews using the ``success model" proposed by Dries et al.~\cite{dries2008career}.
 We then triangulated our results with data from a survey of 193 OSS contributors.

-Our results indicate that the definition of success is multi-faceted and nuanced.
-It includes both objective perspectives (e.g., monetary compensations, amounts of contribution) as well as subjective perceptions (e.g., recognition in the community, satisfaction).
-And while the end goal of contributors can be similar, how they go about being successful can be very different for different people and is rooted in their perceptions of what success means to them.
+Our results indicate that OSS contributors define success in multi-faceted and nuanced ways.
+Success includes both objective measures (e.g., monetary compensations, amounts of contribution) as well as subjective ones (e.g., recognition in the community, satisfaction).
 In the words of von~Krogh~\cite{von2012carrots}: ``\textit{Occasionally, humans also make elaborate detours, strive for bigger things in life, and undertake long voyages to find the gold at the end of the rainbow}.''
-Thus, it is time that we reflect on what we consider as success in OSS, and how we can help make OSS diverse by finding different ways to support diverse individuals with diverse backgrounds and motivations and who have diverse definitions of success.
+Thus, it is time that we reflect on what we consider success in OSS, and how we can help make OSS more diverse by finding different ways to support individuals with various backgrounds and who have distinct definitions of success.